 The City has been presented with an immediate opportunity to quickly expand the Capital Bikeshare Program to the West End.
-Staff has worked with staff from Arlington County to secure seven bikeshare stations that Arlington will be replacing this winter, which will enable the City to deploy Bikeshare to the West End ahead of the planned schedule with VDOT funding for station purchases.
+Staff is working with staff from Arlington County to secure seven bikeshare stations that Arlington is replacing, which will enable the City to deploy Bikeshare to the West End ahead of the planned schedule with VDOT funding for station purchases.
 These stations will ultimately be replaced with brand new ones over the next few years.
-The timing of the installation of these used bikeshare stations is being driven by Arlington’s replacement timetable and will be completed this winter.
+The timing of the installation of these used bikeshare stations is being driven by Arlington’s replacement timetable.
+As of August 2021, five of seven bikeshare stations from Arlington have been installed, bringing the total number of stations in the City to 42.
 See below for further details about the West End Expansion.

 Capital Bikeshare continues to operate in Alexandria and in the DC region.
 Capital Bikeshare is following updates on COVID-19, including guidance from the Centers for Disease Control and Prevention (CDC) and local health officials.
 The program will continue to take actions necessary to help protect the community.
 For more information, please visit: www.capitalbikeshare.com/blog/covid19

 Bike sharing is public transportation using bicycles, and cities around the world provide bike sharing systems as a transportation option for residents and visitors.
 The City of Alexandria's bike sharing program, in partnership with the District Department of Transportation, Arlington County, and Montgomery County, is called Capital Bikeshare.
 With Capital Bikeshare, you can choose from over 500 stations in the region, and return a bike to any station near your destination.

 Trips are $2 for 30 minutes and is a great way to get around the region.
 Capital Bikeshare also has $5 annual memberships for those that are receiving federal assistance.
 Please see the attached flyer for more information about Capital Bikeshare memberships.